 Why Live in Pheasant Run

-Pheasant Run, a suburb of Milwaukee, is characterized by its quiet streets and spacious backyards, making it ideal for long-term living.
-Developed in the 1960s and 70s, the neighborhood features mid-century ranch-style houses, bungalows, and split-level homes, many with attached garages.
+Pheasant Run is characterized by its quiet streets and spacious backyards, making it popular for long-term living.
+Developed in the 1960s and 70s, this Milwaukee neighborhood features midcentury ranch-style houses, bungalows and split-level homes, many with attached garages.
 The area is family-friendly, with about 30% of its 1,500 residents being children.
-Goodrich Elementary School is centrally located, allowing children to walk to school.
-For dining and shopping, residents can head to West Brown Deer Road, less than 2 miles away, where they will find Thai Bangkok Restaurant, Mr. B’s Privileged Lounge, and Rocky Rococo Pizza and Pasta, along with stores like Aldi and Sam’s Club.
-Outdoor activities are abundant with Popuch Park offering fields for soccer and baseball, basketball courts, and a playground.
-Nearby Dretzka Park includes an 18-hole golf course, a popular 27-hole disc golf course, and access to the 135-mile Oak Leaf Trail.
-Milwaukee’s year-round festivals and professional sports events, such as the Milwaukee Film Festival and games at American Family Field and Fiserv Forum, are easily accessible.
-Public bus stops along North 107th Street and proximity to Interstate 41 and Interstate 94 provide convenient transportation options, with downtown Milwaukee 18 miles away and Milwaukee Mitchell International Airport 24 miles away.
+Goodrich Elementary School is centrally located, allowing students to walk to school.
+For dining and shopping, residents can head to West Brown Deer Road, less than 2 miles away, where they will find Thai Bangkok Restaurant, Mr. B’s Privileged Lounge and Rocky Rococo Pizza and Pasta, along with stores like Aldi and Sam’s Club.
+Outdoor activities are abundant with Popuch Park offering fields for soccer and baseball, basketball courts and a playground.
+Nearby Dretzka Park includes an 18-hole golf course, a popular 27-hole disc golf course and access to the 135-mile Oak Leaf Trail.
+Milwaukee itself offers year-round festivals and professional sports events like the Milwaukee Film Festival and games at American Family Field and Fiserv Forum.
+Public bus stops along North 107th Street and proximity to Interstates 41 and 94 provide convenient transportation options, with downtown 18 miles away and Milwaukee Mitchell International Airport 24 miles away.

 Frequently Asked Questions